 The wireless locks shall be shown as standard doors/readers in the SMS.
 From the SMS clients the customer shall be able to assign the wireless locks in access levels for the users, door access exceptions, groups, SmartLink task and others.
 The customer shall be able to see real time status of his doors and run reports similar to the wired doors.

-The SMS shall allow wireless lock integration with KT-400 and KT-1PCB with the multi-site gateway, the global windows gateway and the KT-NCC.
+The SMS shall allow wireless lock integration with KT-400 and KT-1PCB with the Multi-Site Gateway, the global windows gateway and the KT-NCC.

 The wireless locks shall allow triggering KT-400 and KT-1PCB relays on specific access or door events.
 The wireless locks shall support at a minimum: